mongodb-partners/mongo-rocks/README.md

 To build you will need to first install the RocksDB library, see `INSTALL.md` at https://github.com/facebook/rocksdb for more information.
-If you install in non-standard locations, you may need to add `--cpppath` and `--libpath` options to the `scons` command line:
+If you install in non-standard locations, you may need to set `CPPPATH` and `LIBPATH` environment variables:

-    scons --cpppath=/myrocksdb/include --libpath=/myrocksdb/lib
+    CPPPATH=/myrocksdb/include LIBPATH=/myrocksdb/lib scons

 ### Reach out

 If you have any issues with MongoRocks, feel free to reach out to our Google Group https://groups.google.com/forum/#!forum/mongo-rocks